Trend

 Usage

-A term mainly used by women when expressing dislike for men with long, brown hair or when they find a man's behavior annoying.
+A term mainly used by women when expressing distaste for men with long, brown hair.
+Or when they find a man’s behavior annoying.

-It may seem like the target audience is small, but there was a time in the 1990s when many men wore this hairstyle.Therefore, it was a word that was used frequently.
+It may seem like the target audience is small, but there was a time in the 1990s when many men wore this hairstyle.Therefore, the word was frequently used.

 Example sentence